Nucleus1403/Hexagon-Map-Generation/README.md

-# This is a test for a hex game with map generation based on perlin noise
+# Beta for hex game with map generation based on Perlin noise